wetstein/NOvACC0Pi/MeetingNotes/MeetingNotes.md

 # Meeting Notes

-## Meeting with Matt and Sebastian Feb 26th, 2018
+## Meeting with Matt and Sebastian March 6th, 2018
 - "RecoPions" might be confusing.
 PionProng?
 BacktracedPion?
 Matched prongs
 - Change plots label to "Opening angle"
 - Proton eff drops with increasing proton KE, might be due to more inelastic processes happening.